panzerdp/dmitripavlutin.com/content/posts/119-fetch-decorator-pattern/index.md

 First, it *increases the bundle size* of your web application.
 Secondly, your application couples with the 3rd party library: you get all the benefits of that library, but also you *get all its bugs*.

-I purpose a different approach that takes the best from both worlds &mdash; use the decorator pattern to increase the easy of use and flexibility of `fetch()` API.
+I purpose a different approach that takes the best from both worlds &mdash; use the decorator pattern to increase the ease of use and flexibility of `fetch()` API.

 Let's see in the next sections how to do that.

 ## 2. Preparing the Fetcher interface

-What's great about the decorator pattern is that it lets you add funcionality on top of some base functionality (decorate) in a flexible and loosely coupled way.
+What's great about the decorator pattern is that it lets you add functionality on top of some base functionality (decorate) in a flexible and loosely coupled way.

-If you aren't familiar with the decorator pattern, I suggest you to pause and read the [decorator pattern explanation](https://refactoring.guru/design-patterns/decorator).
+If you aren't familiar with the decorator pattern, I suggest reading the [decorator pattern explanation](https://refactoring.guru/design-patterns/decorator).

 Applying the decorator to enhance the `fetch()` requires a few simple steps.